-Percentage of Effort - The actual amount paid is based on the percentage of effort expended by the faculty member during the summer quarter (May 28 through August 9).
-A faculty member who expends 100% effort may earn 26.3% of his/her 9.5-month salary for the 2012-13 academic year.
-When a faculty member works less than 100% during the summer quarter, the amount he/she is entitled to earn will be adjusted proportionately.
+Percentage of Effort - The actual amount paid is based on the percentage of effort expended by the faculty member during the summer session.
+A faculty member who expends 100% effort may earn 26.3% of his/her 9.5-month salary for the 2013-14 academic year.
+When a faculty member works less than 100% during the summer session, the amount he/she is entitled to earn will be adjusted proportionately.

 100% Effort - The payment of summer salary obligates the faculty member to provide the proposed percentage of effort working on the sponsored project for the full period for which compensation is paid.
 For example, a faculty member who requests summer salary for 100% effort on sponsored project activities for all 2.5 months of the summer must forego vacation entirely during the 2.5 month summer period.

 - Federal Awards Only - The federal government has become increasingly stringent enforcing requirements regarding summer salary for faculty working on federally sponsored projects.
 Specifically, if a faculty member's salary is charged 100% to a federal award(s), federal regulations require that 100% of the faculty member’s time/effort be spent only on the activities covered by the grant(s).
 This means they must forego vacation, teaching, administrative work, proposal preparation, and business or conference travel except when it is exclusively related to grant-funded activities.